How to object

 Your objection has been rejected

-If the Tax Administration rejects your objection, you can file an appeal.
+If the Tax Administration rejects your objection, you can file an appeal (in Dutch).
 This means starting a legal procedure.
-Be aware that you will have to pay an interest on your assessment, if the court rejects your appeal.
+Be aware that you will have to pay tax collection interest (in Dutch) on your assessment if the court rejects your appeal.

 Changing your provisional assessment